Your First 30 Minutes

 What you should not have done: installed a dozen skills, created multiple agents, built a custom dashboard, or connected five messaging channels.
 That's all Part 2.
 The first session is about building confidence with a single working loop.

-Once you're comfortable with this, move on to Designing Your Agent Hierarchy to learn how I structured Bob, Bill, Riker, and Bridget into a mandate-driven team.
+Once you're comfortable with this, move on to Designing Your Agent Hierarchy to learn how I structured a mandate-driven team — starting with four core agents and evolving into the 7-agent setup I run today.

 Go Deeper